-Since all the food above has full of flavour. so I found this dish a little bit bland. if the sauce has stronger flavour, or there are more sauce , it would be perfect.
+Since all the food above has full of flavour. so I found this dish a little bit bland.
+If the sauce has a stronger flavour, or there is more sauce, it would be perfect.
 Sauce on the side would be the best since I want to make sure to keep this yum ring nice and crispy.

-I see some reviews are saying it is a bit costly but this top quality food deserve the good price.
+I see some reviews are saying it is a bit costly but this top quality food deserves the good price.

 I highly recommend visiting there when you are in Singapore!